First Aid: Head Lice

 - shows any signs of having lice

-- is constantly scratching or complains of itches that don't go away
+- is constantly scratching or complains of itching that doesn't go away

-- has scratched the scalp to the point of redness, swelling, or visible pus
+- has scratched the scalp to the point of redness, swelling, bleeding, or visible pus

 You can help protect your kids from head lice by teaching them to: